-Rail Transit Ridership in California: Lessons Learned from Station Area Assessments
+Rail Transit Ridership Changes in COVID-19: Lessons from Station Area Characteristics

-Research Team: Daniel A. Rodriguez (lead), Susan Pike, Michael McNally, and Meiqing Li
+Research Team: Daniel A. Rodríguez (lead), Susan Pike, Michael McNally, and Meiqing Li

 UC Campus(es): UC Berkeley, UC Davis, UC Irvine